dsmurl/mirrorball/docs/initial-plan.md

    - A: API-only allowlist (fastest; controlled via `allowedEmailDomains` config)
    - B: Federated login with Google Workspace OIDC restricted to company domain (identity-layer enforcement; no native signup)
    - C: Disable self-registration and manually invite/create users with company emails in the user pool (no code, manual admin step)
+ - DynamoDB data access:
+   - Start with minimal helpers + Zod at edges (recommended for MVP), or adopt a library now?
+   - If library: prefer DynamoDB Toolbox for ergonomics; confirm Deno compatibility in your environment.

 #### 17) Documentation deliverables (living docs per app and infra)
 - Cross-linking conventions (GitHub-friendly):